Congratulations! You’ve successfully installed SecureDrop.

 Verify Journalist Setup¶

-Once the journalist device and account have been provisioned, then the administrator should run through the following steps with each journalist to verify the journalist is set up for SecureDrop.
+Once the journalist device and account have been provisioned, then the admin should run through the following steps with each journalist to verify the journalist is set up for SecureDrop.

 The journalist should verify that they: